A disembodied mouth suspended in mid-air spews out dialogue at ferocious pace…

 An autocratic director and his assistant put the finishing touches to their final scene…

-An elderly woman recounts her past, driven by the motion of her rocking chair…
+A woman recounts her past, driven by the motion of her rocking chair…

 Following their critically acclaimed sell-out run of Beckett’s Footfalls and Play at The Jack Studio in 2019, Angel Theatre Company return with three more of his short plays: Not I, Catastrophe and Rockaby.